Novatics/fs-challenger/README.md

 ## The Problem

 The Big Brother's are looking for a way to keep registered all the nice things that happen inside the house.
 They want to be more grateful for each other's acts.
-We discover 3 kinds of acts that worth to be registered: I learn, Was awesome, I'm grateful.
+We discover 3 kinds of acts that worth to be registered: I learned, Was awesome, I'm grateful.
 Each participant will receive 6 kudo brooches, 2 for each act, and they could give these brooches for the friend that deserves.

-Your challenge is create a virtual kudo board where the Big Brothers could interact and give your brooches.
+Your challenge is to create a virtual kudo board where the Big Brothers could interact and give your brooches.

 ### Front-end